Proof of address is a document that serves as a verification of your current place of residence, typically required by banks as a security measure.

 There are different types of valid documents you can use as proof of address; these vary depending on which country you reside in and which bank you are applying for an account with.

 Not procuring the right document for your application can delay getting your account up and running.
-Read on to find out more about the different types of documents that can be used as a proof of address.

-What is a proof of address?
+What Is a Proof of Address?

-- Water, electricity, gas, telephone or Internet bill
+- Water, electricity, gas, telephone, or Internet bill

 - Credit card bill or statement